- This event has passed.

 The sizing of the play objects is unusual, depicted as they would be in the imagination of a child, rather than to any realistic scale.
 This is a fantastical universe, one rendered impossible by the political context in which MASP was built, where such collective expression writ large was in reality unthinkable.
 As such the drawing is a tool to speak about civic life under military rule and the power that the lens of childhood allows in thinking about the making of alternative worlds and a space designed for inclusivity.

 Inspired by this now-famous drawing, this project interprets and makes real one of the play sculptures from Bo Bardi’s original illustration acting as a device to challenge the civic context found at The Bentway.
 Assemble considers play to be a form of critical enquiry; Bo Bardi’s image is inspiring because it demonstrates a way to imagine, create, and live an impossible reality.

-Commissioned by The Bentway Conservancy and presented
+Commissioned by The Bentway Conservancy and Nottingham Contemporary and presented

 Big Red is a part of The Bentway’s Playing in Public season, a collection of outdoor and online projects that invite you to rediscover “play” in the city.

 Assemble is a multi-disciplinary collective working across architecture, design and art.

 Founded in 2010 to undertake a single self-built project, Assemble has since delivered a diverse and award-winning body of work, whilst retaining a democratic and co-operative working method that enables built, social and research-based work at a variety of scales, both making things and making things happen.